Annie Get Your Gun

 Is it any good?

-There's something to be said for a bit of healthy competition, but director George Sidney heaps on more than you might be bargaining for in this slow but entertaining 1950 musical about the rise to fame of sharpshooter Annie Oakley.
+There's something to be said for a bit of healthy competition, but director George Sidney heaps on more than you might be bargaining for in this slow but entertaining 1950 musical.
 Annie's so determined to make her beau proud that their love turns to bitter rivalry, as evidenced by the song "Anything You Can Do," in which the two exhaust themselves trying to one-up each other.
 It's presented as comedy, but there's an underlying message there for kids about knowing when to give in.

 Parents may also want to discuss Annie's profound sacrifice at the end of the movie.
 The conclusion may not have ruffled many feathers half a century ago, but by modern standards Annie's compromise feels like a copout.
 Still, it's pleasing to watch her evolve from a dirty, illiterate bumpkin into a world-renowned star.
 Betty Hutton, who replaced Judy Garland partway into the shoot, makes the transformation believable, even if she and costar Howard Keel fail to summon up any real chemistry.
 If nothing else, the two make a swell excuse for some good old Irving Berlin tunes, including "There's No Business Like Show Business" and "You Can't Get a Man with a Gun."

 Families can talk about the choices available to women in the Wild West, compared to today.
 Parents may want to discuss Annie's profound sacrifice at the end of the movie.
 Should there have been a compromise?

 What stereotypes did you notice in the movie?
 How might it be different if it was made today?
 Do you think it could be made today?